 Choose a replacement battery that is the same Group Size as your original battery.
 Group size refers to the dimensions of the battery (height, width and length) and the post configuration (side post, top post & location of the positive and negative posts on the battery).
 A battery that is the wrong size may not fit the battery tray of compartment in your vehicle.

-If you are replacing the battery on an older classic car or muscle car that is driven infrequently or stored over the winter, you might consider a marine deep cycle battery or RV battery.
+If you are replacing the battery on an older classic car or muscle car that is driven infrequently or stored over the winter, you might consider a marine deep cycle battery, RV battery or a yellow top spiral wound Optima battery that is designed for deep cycle applications.

 For high performance or racing applications, another upgrade option would be to use a lightweight and compact lithium ion battery instead of a conventional battery or AGM battery.
 Lithium ion batteries can pack a lot of power into a smaller box to save space and weight, but they are also very expensive compared to other batteries.